Brassica oleracea var. botrytis

 Before transplanting, the soil is prepared with a plowing, with which fertilization, preferably organic, is also carried out.
 The jobs after the transplant consist of one or two weeding.
 Irrigation is practiced after the transplant (in July-August) and during the growth of the inflorescence if drought occurs.
 The harvest is done by cutting the core at the base.

-Cauliflower is one of the most cultivated cruciferous plants in Italy, widespread especially in central and southern regions and precisely in Campania, Marche, Tuscany, Lazio, Puglia and Sicily.
+Cauliflower is one of the most cultivated crucifers in Italy, widespread above all in the central-southern regions and precisely in Campania, Marche, Tuscany, Lazio, Puglia and Sicily.
 Its origin is rather uncertain.
 The name derives from the Latin “caulis” (stem, cabbage) and “floris” (flower).
-In Italy it was first established in Tuscany, as evidenced by some Medici paintings of the early eighteenth century where a cauliflower is portrayed from the area of Arezzo which is offered as a gift to Cosimo III.
+In Italy it first established itself in Tuscany, as evidenced by some Medici paintings of the early eighteenth century where a cauliflower from the Arezzo area is portrayed which is offered as a gift to Cosimo III.
 The countries where its cultivation is most widespread are India, China, France, Italy and the United States.

 Cauliflower is used both fresh and frozen, dehydrated and pickled.